 3. Listener Loyalty

-Podcasts are like music, in the sense that listeners can become very connected to the host, and to the content (in the case of narrative-based podcasts).
+Podcasts are like music in that listeners can connect to the host and the content (in the case of narrative-based podcasts).
 As listeners become more deeply connected with podcasts, they’ll build better associations with the brands that advertise on that podcast.

 Consider this: Let’s say someone is listening to their favorite comedian’s podcast.
-If that comedian endorses the same brand, for multiple episodes, pushing one promo code, there’s a very high chance that the listener will at least research the promotion to see if they’re truly interested.
+If that comedian endorses the same brand for multiple episodes, pushing one promo code, there’s a high chance that the listener will at least research the promotion to see if they’re genuinely interested.

-In this case, the listener has a pre-built loyalty towards their favorite comedian, therefore, they’ll be more willing to consider the brands that that comedian is endorsing, thinking, “If [Enter favorite comedian’s name] likes MediaRadar, then maybe I should, too.”
+In this case, the listener has a pre-built loyalty toward their favorite comedian and, therefore, will be more willing to consider the brands that that comedian is endorsing, thinking, “If [Enter favorite comedian’s name] likes MediaRadar, then maybe I should, too.”

-When someone uses MediaRadar2018 at checkout, it’s a data point for advertisers, of a successful direct response advertisement.
+When someone uses MediaRadar2022 at checkout, it’s a data point for advertisers of a successful direct response advertisement.